Negative-prompt Inversion: Fast Image Inversion for Editing with Text-guided Diffusion Models: Method

-Stable Diffusion~\cite{StableDiffusion} considers diffusion processes in a latent space: during the training process, a feature representation $\bm{z}_0$ in the latent space is obtained by passing a sample $x_0$ through an encoder.
-In the inference stage, a sample $x_0$ is generated by passing the generated representation $\bm{z}_0$ through a decoder.
+Stable Diffusion~\cite{StableDiffusion} considers diffusion processes in a latent space: during the training process, a latent representation $\bm{z}_0$ is obtained by passing a sample $x_0$ through an encoder.
+In the inference stage, on the other hand, a sample $x_0$ is generated by passing the generated latent representation $\bm{z}_0$ through a decoder.

 CFG is used to strengthen text conditioning.
 During the computation of the reverse diffusion process, the null-text embedding $\varnothing$, which corresponds to the embedding of a null text ``'', is used as a reference for unconditional prediction to enhance the conditioning: